What we talk about when we talk about physics problem solving: Lesson Two: Clarity

-\item Once we have convinced ourselves that a problem is solvable, we need to decide how to begin our solution.
-In physics, there are a number of effective steps to get the problem-solving process started, including drawing a simple visual representation of the system, labeling relevant physical variables, and identifying the objective of the problem.
-These methods work because {\bf successful problem solving begins with a clear picture of the problem}.
-Such strategies can be effective outside the physics classroom as well.
-For instance, we often describe complex, real-world problems quite broadly, like ``the problem of climate change'' or ``the problem of Covid-19,'' but in order to begin to address such immense problems, it is critical that we understand what specific aspects of these problems that we are trying to confront.
-In that way, we can focus our awareness and attention and begin to take action.
+Once we have convinced ourselves that a problem is solvable, we must decide how to begin.
+In physics, a few simple steps help launch the process: draw a clear diagram of the system, label the relevant variables, and identify the goal of the problem.
+These techniques work because {\bf successful problem solving begins with a clear and concrete picture of the situation at hand.}

+The same approach applies beyond physics.
+We often describe complex real-world issues broadly---``the problem of climate change'' or ``the problem of educational inequity''—yet to make progress, we must first clarify which specific aspect of the problem we are addressing.
+Only then can we focus our awareness, direct our attention, and begin to act effectively.